auristor/sro-auristor-client/README.md

-# The AuriStorfs KMOD/CSI Special Resource
+# The AuriStorFS KMOD/CSI Special Resource

 ## Background
 To access files stored in AuriStorFS volumes, a kernel module (aka cache manager) must first be installed on the host node.

-To mount AuriStorFS Volumes onto Pods running on that node, the AuriStor CSI Driver Pod must first be running on that Node
+To mount AuriStorFS Volumes onto Pods running on that node, the AuriStorFS CSI Driver Pod must first be running on that Node

-Additionally, the kernel module must be loaded prior to the starting of the AuriStor CSI driver
+Additionally, the kernel module must be loaded prior to the starting of the AuriStorFS CSI driver

 The orchestration of the installing and managing of the kernel modules and CSI drivers are accomplished using the [Special Resource Operator (SRO)](https://docs.openshift.com/container-platform/4.9/hardware_enablement/psap-special-resource-operator.html).
 SRO acts as a state machine to help bring an OpenShift node up to compliance for a particular resource/vendor-specific Special Resource.